hazae41/dstorage/README.md

 #### ping

-Perform a unidirectional handshake to ensure the target is available
+Perform a unidirectional ping to ensure the target is available

 ```tsx
 {